smalldb/libchangelog-sql/README.md

 executed scripts.

 This package contains a library meant to be integrated into your project.
-Just initialize whatever framework you use and call Cascade\ChangelogSql\CliMain::main()`.
+Just initialize whatever framework you use and call Smalldb\ChangelogSql\CliMain::main()`.

 See cascade plugin changelog_sql for usage example.